oldstork/asypi/docs/source/api_reference.md

 ## **FileServer**

 `FileServer` is a static class provided by Asypi.
-It utilizes an LRU cache, which is set up when `Server` is initialized.
+It utilizes an LFU cache, which is set up when `Server` is initialized.

 ### Public Methods

 #### `byte[] Get(string filePath)`

-Gets the content of the file at `filePath` as a byte[], and then updates the LRU cache.
+Gets the content of the file at `filePath` as a byte[], and then updates the LFU cache.

 ### `byte[] Read(string filePath)`

-Gets the content of the file at `filePath` as a byte[], but does NOT update the LRU cache.
+Gets the content of the file at `filePath` as a byte[], but does NOT update the LFU cache.